-One of the greatest thing about puppies is that you can always teach him out of the habit.
-As easy as this might sound, it is quite some task but it comes with excellent results.
-It might take some time to teach your dog but once you get there, you will not have any more problems with him.
+One of the most incredible things about puppies is that you can always teach them out of the habit.
+As easy as this might sound, it is quite some task, but it comes with excellent results.
+It might take some time to teach your dog, but once you get there, you will not have any more problems with him.

-Often, puppies want to be applauded for their good behavior.
-It actually encourages your puppy to keep up the good behavior.
-Therefore, using rewards will actually catalyze the training process.
-Once your puppy develops the habit of nipping at your legs, he is going to need to replace it with something once you start the process of curbing nipping kick-off.
+Often, puppies want to be applauded for their excellent behavior.
+It encourages your puppy to keep up the good behavior.
+Therefore, using rewards will catalyze the training process.
+Once your puppy develops the habit of nipping at your legs, he will need to replace it with something once you start the curbing nipping kick-off.

 Provide alternative behavior

-- Make your dog walk by your side
+- Make your dog walk by your side.

-Encourage non-touch play
+- Encourage non-touch play

 Toys to redirect his attention